michael-rubel/livewire-best-practices/README.md

 ```

 This way you can reuse the same validation rules in different application layers, for example in API endpoints.

 ---
-### ☔ Use event listeners instead of polling if possible
-Instead of constantly [polling](https://laravel-livewire.com/docs/2.x/polling#polling-background) the page to refresh your data, you may use [event listeners](https://laravel-livewire.com/docs/2.x/events#event-listeners) to perform the component update only after specific task, initiated from another component.

----
 ## Contributors